-No credit may be transferred to a Troy University graduate program until a student is unconditionally admitted and has completed a minimum of 6 semester hours with the university.
+No credit may be transferred to a Troy University graduate program until a student is unconditionally admitted and has completed a minimum of six semester hours with the university.
 The maximum number of graduate credit hours transferred into a graduate program will not exceed 12 semester hours.

-- A grade of "B" or higher must have been earned in each course.
-Transfer credit will not be used to determine the Troy University grade point average. - Sixth-year degree program students must see the specific discipline section of the Graduate Catalog for further requirements. - 3.
+- 1. A grade of "B" or higher must have been earned in each course.
+Transfer credit will not be used to determine the Troy University grade point average.
+A copy of the course syllabus may be required. - Sixth-year degree program students must see the specific discipline section of the Graduate Catalog for further requirements. - 3.
 To be acceptable as transfer credit, all hours must have been earned within eight years of the date of degree completion of the graduate program at Troy University.
 Credit accepted as transfer credit, which becomes over eight years old (graduate nursing courses may not exceed five years) before the graduate degree requirements are completed, will become invalid and will not be counted toward graduate degree requirements. - 4.
-Where Troy University is replacing another university under Department of Defense contracts, students will be permitted to transfer up to 18 semester hours of Troy University equivalent coursework.
+Where Troy University is replacing another university under Department of Defense contracts, students will be permitted to transfer up to18 semester hours of Troy University equivalent coursework.
 This rule applies for one calendar year from the start of the Troy University program and is only for students who have been in attendance at that site.